 - Evaluate your long forms

-- Or anything else that relates to the growth hacking tactic you are focusing on.
+- Or anything else that relates to the growth hacking strategy you are focusing on.

 If you don’t know where to start, HubSpot has a great A/B testing kit to provide you with everything you need to start running effective tests.

 There is no “one size fits all” when it comes to growth hacking.
-Growth hacking takes resilience and some risk - naturally, not every experiment will work out as planned.
+Growth hacking strategies take resilience and some risk - naturally, not every experiment will work out as planned.
 However, don’t let any failures deter you from your goal, rather use them to propel you forward.

 At the end of the day, smart growth hackers follow strategies that test, measure, and repeat… which is exactly what we excel at.